 Graduate applicants whose native language is not English may be exempt from providing a TOEFL or IELTS score for admission purposes if one of the following criteria is met:

 Completion of at least two years of post-secondary full-time study, as defined by the home institution, in a country** where English is the primary language and at an institution where English is the primary medium of instruction, within five years of the proposed term of initial enrollment at the University of Illinois at Urbana-Champaign.

-Competition of a graduate degree in a country1 where English is the primary language and at an institution where English is the primary language of instruction, within five years of the proposed term of initial enrollment.
+Completion of a post-secondary degree in a country where English is the primary language and at an institution where English is the primary language of instruction, within five years of the proposed term of initial enrollment.